DanielAmani/MAMS/README.md

 - Use NRF24 module with external antenna
 - Youtube guide from Electronoobs: [https://www.youtube.com/watch?v=Z7_Cy66Vnrc/](https://www.youtube.com/watch?v=Z7_Cy66Vnrc/ "NRF24 Frustration - Radio module doesn't work?")

+If NodeMCU/ESP have problem
+- Check the upload port and board type is correct
+- If cannot upload code, disconnect all pin,  restart arduino IDE and change upload port
+- Check if need to enable/connect dip switch/pin to enable upload code

 ## Limitation / Problem

 - Struct not very nice or have problem when transfer data from 32bit module to 8bit module
 - NRF24 have 32 byte limit payload
 - Mesh network can change their ID make it difficult for two way communication
+- NRF24 is half duplex while LoRa is full duplex

 ## TODO